Good Indoor Air Quality (IAQ) is Critically Important in Hospitality

 Cost-Efficient Green Building Design

 The U.S. Green Building Council (USGBC) works to promote cost-efficient and resource-saving green building design, construction, and operations, with the goal of protecting the global environment and human health.
 Green buildings use on average 26% less energy, emit 33% less carbon dioxide, use 30% less indoor water, and send 50%-75% less solid waste to landfills and incinerators.
-The opportunities for hospitality venues to integrate green building strategies into their design, construction, and daily operations makes business sense and can be an important part of a company’s commitment to sustainability.
+The opportunities for hospitality venues to integrate green building strategies into their design, construction, and daily operations makes business sense, and a company’s commitment to sustainability can boost its appeal among consumers.

 AAF Flanders can assist you in the processes required to earn Leadership in Energy and Environmental Design (LEED) credits.
 The LEED Green Building Rating System™, administered by USGBC, is the nationally accepted benchmark for designing and sustaining green buildings.
 Contact your AAF Flanders representative to find out more.